CasparCleverCoder/hs-rewire-ind-bus-chatbot/README.md

 ```
 7. Set Build archive directory to build

-8. In the Deploy stage specfie the deploy config appropriate and use the following Deploy Script
+8. In the Deploy stage specify the deploy config appropriate and use the following Deploy Script

+Copy this code into the deployment script box
 ```
 #!/bin/bash
 # Push app